Spirals-Team/docker-g5k/README.md

 ```

 ## How to use

-### VPN
-You need to be connected to the Grid5000 VPN to create and access your Docker nodes.
-Do not forget to configure your DNS or use OpenVPN DNS auto-configuration.
-Please follow the instructions from the [Grid5000 Wiki](https://www.grid5000.fr/mediawiki/index.php/VPN).

 ### Command line flags
 Flags marked with `[ ]` can be given multiple times and the values will be added.